-The Company has signed two PSAs with a wholly owned subsidiary of an investment grade company in Texas, to carry out design work, site investigation, procurement of long lead equipment and completion of early works for construction of a groundwater supply system and an industrial water treatment plant in central Texas.
-The initial value of the PSAs is estimated to be \$394 million (US\$315 million).
-The Company has retained third party consultants and sub-contractors to carry out the initial work including the procurement of the long-lead equipment.
-On completion of the early works, the parties will either enter into definitive agreements to proceed with the construction of a groundwater supply system and an industrial water treatment plant or the costs incurred under the PSA's will become recoverable by the Company.
+The Company has signed two PSAs with Samsung Austin Semiconductor LLC, a wholly owned subsidiary of Samsung Electronics Co., Ltd., to carry out design work, site investigation, procurement of long lead equipment and completion of early works for construction of a groundwater supply system and an industrial water reclamation facility to support Samsung's new semiconductor fabrication facility in Taylor, Texas.
+The initial value of the PSAs is estimated to be \$406 million (US\$315 million).
+The Company has retained third party consultants and subcontractors to carry out the initial work including the procurement of the long-lead equipment.
+On completion of the early works, the parties will either enter into definitive agreements to proceed with the construction of a groundwater supply system and an industrial water reclamation facility or the costs incurred under the PSAs will become recoverable by the Company.
+If the Company enters into these definitive agreements, there may be a negative impact to its credit rating outlook or credit ratings.